cannon-chambers-logo

 Are cryptocurrency gains taxable?

-I have acted for clients who had wishfully decided that the few millions they earned from crypto were tax-free and they could buy a new house or a Ferrari, and HMRC would be none the wiser.
-A few years go by, and they had thought they could forget about it, but their lives were turned upside down when the brown envelope from HMRC arrived enquiring as to why there was no trace of these millions on their tax return of a few years ago.
+A few years went by, and they had thought they could forget about it, but their lives were turned upside down when the brown envelope from HMRC arrived enquiring as to why there was no trace of these millions on their tax return of a few years ago.
 Don’t be that guy!

 Crypto gains are taxable, and this is because the UK authorities do not regard crypto in the same way as cash, which as an asset can be acquired and disposed of tax-free, but as having the same nature as stocks and shares so that any gains on selling or transfer are taxable disposals.